“We Plan, Mom’s Dementia Laughs”

-Mom’s dementia was still laughing at me because the inventory wasn’t any help.
+Mom’s dementia was still laughing at me because my personal inventory wasn’t any help.
 I didn’t feel any better.
-Still drained.
-And still defeated.
+I was still drained and still defeated.

 So I ramped up my go-to moves for snapping myself out of a funk.
 More time with the kids, more exercise, and more outdoor time.
-And I was still coming up empty.
-At a loss and by now feeling a little frustrated, I went back in time to the beginning of Mom’s adventure with dementia.
+Yet I was still coming up empty.
+Feeling frustrated, I went back in time to the beginning of Mom’s adventure with dementia.

 Thinking along the lines of things are never as bad as they seem, my intent was to force myself into thinking about the positives.
 The result was unexpected and sweet!
 Without knowing it, I was painting a picture of what I love most about supporting Mom on her dementia adventure.

 As I continued, I began jotting my thoughts down.
 I now had a list of what was most fulfilling to me about caring for Mom.
 And the whole experience– thinking it, reading it, and writing it– left me feeling lighter.
 Refreshed.
 Renewed.

 Seeing the sheer and unrelenting cruelty of the disease, it’s impact on Mom day-to-day, and the way she chooses to fight it in pursuit of living her best life, gives me perspective.

 When I stop and think about it, suddenly whatever’s weighing on me at work, at home, or in my caregiving role seems trivial.
 If I’m nervous, scared, or angry about something, thinking about what Mom is faced with (and how she handles it) snaps me out of it real quick.

-With this evolved perspective, I feel more compassionate and empathetic.
+This evolved perspective has given me a more compassionate and empathetic view of the world.
 I’m a better person for having it.